 Its purpose is to safeguard and support children and young people where a domestic incident has been reported from their home.
 Following such an incident, children will often arrive at school distressed, upset and unprepared.
 Operation Encompass will ensure that the appropriate schools are made aware early enough to support children and young people in a way that means they feel safe, supported and listened to.

 How does it work?

 Schools and colleges will have an identified two key adults.
-In our school this is Mr Stanley and Mrs Phillips
+In our school this is Mrs Edwards and Mrs Phillips

 Each morning a locally-based Police Officer from the Integrated Referral Unit (IRU) will review all violent or abusive incidents that would indicate domestic abuse.
 In incidents where children are living at home and aged between 4 and 18 years old, the school that the child or young person attends will be contacted by telephone and information will be passed to a designated 'Key Adult' in the school.

 The staff in contact with those pupils will then be in an informed position to support them in a way that is right for that particular child or young person, either with silent or overt support.